qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 we can use absolute paths, or eventually relative paths.
 In the second case, the path is relative to the location of the external program executable file.
-But what about if we need to use relative paths, relative to the selected layer (a file-based one, like a Shapefile or SpatiaLite)?
+But what about if we need to use relative paths, relative to the selected layer (a file-based one, like Shapefile or SpatiaLite)?
 The following code will do the trick:

 .. code-block:: python